-Lipomedix launches an open-label, Phase 1b study of intravenously administered pegylated liposomal mitomycin C lipidated prodrug (PROMITIL) in combination with external beam radiotherapy in patients with advanced cancer requiring palliative radiotherapy for inoperable primary tumors or metastatic disease
+Lipomedix has completed an open-label, Phase 1b study of intravenously administered pegylated liposomal mitomycin C lipidated prodrug (PROMITIL) in combination with external beam radiotherapy in patients with advanced cancer requiring palliative radiotherapy for inoperable primary tumors or metastatic disease

-The Phase 1b clinical study (LIPORAD-2018) was approved by the Israel Ministry of Health and is conducted in two Medical Centers in Israel.
-Patient recruitment started on January 2019.
+The Phase 1b clinical study (LIPORAD-2018) was approved by the Israel Ministry of Health, was conducted in three Medical Centers in Israel and was completed in August 2021.

-This will be an open-label, single-arm, prospective study, in which up to 18 patients requiring radiotherapy for metastatic disease or for an inoperable primary tumor with no definitive curative treatment option, will undergo a combination treatment comprised of intravenously delivered PROMITIL and standard of care radiotherapy
+Lipomedix completed LIPORAD-2018 (NCT03823989), a multi-center, open-label, single-arm, prospective study, in 19 patients requiring RT for metastatic disease or for an inoperable primary tumor with no definitive curative treatment option.

 A Phase I, Dose-Escalating, Safety Study of an Intravenously Administered Pegylated-Liposomal Mitomycin-C Lipid-based Prodrug (PL-MLP, Promitil®) in Cancer Patients with Solid Tumors (completed and published, 2015)